tanmay-bhat/tanmay-bhat.github.io/content/posts/multiple-aws-profile-zsh.md

 asr us-west-2
 ```

-Once you save both the files and open a new terminal, you should see the below output :
+Once you save both the files and open a new terminal, you should see the below in your prompt of new terminal :

 ```bash
 (prod-observer:us-west-2) ➜  ~